List of Via Rail rolling stock

 This is a list of past and present rolling stock owned and operated by Via Rail in Canada.
-Via Rail owns 78 locomotives and 619 passenger cars.
-The tables below list that equipment by type and include some information regarding previously owned and operated equipment.
-When Via began operation in 1976-1978 it was with a collection of equipment inherited from Canadian National (CN) and Canadian Pacific (CP).
-Much of this equipment remains in use today.
-Over the years Via has supplemented this initial fleet with new orders and with new acquisitions of secondhand equipment from other operators.
+When Via began operation in 1976-1978 it was with a collection of equipment inherited from Canadian National (CN) and Canadian Pacific (CP), much of which remains in use on long-distance, regional and remote services.
+Over the years Via has supplemented this initial fleet with new orders and with acquisitions of secondhand equipment from other operators.
+The fleet used in the Québec City-Windsor Corridor was replaced between 2022 and 2025 by Siemens Charger locomotives and Siemens Venture cars, and in 2026 Via signed contracts with Stadler Rail and Alstom to replace the equipment used on its long-distance, regional and remote routes.

+Via does not publish a unit-by-unit roster, and the aggregate figures it publishes differ according to the basis of measurement.
+Its 2025 annual report gives 70 locomotives and 294 train cars "in and out of service" as at 31 December 2025, together with all 32 new trainsets received for the Corridor.
+Its corporate fleet pages describe a fleet of "over 450 train cars and locomotives" and give nominal quantities by model that in several cases exceed those corporate totals.
+The tables below therefore give published fleet quantities together with their sources rather than a single active roster, and note where an active count has not been published.

 Locomotives

 Current

-The EMD F40PH-2 is the mainstay of Via's road fleet.
+The GMD F40PH-2 is the mainstay of Via's long-distance fleet.